OIDC Authentication

 Configure the ID Token for Azure AD

-If you choose to utilize Azure AD as an identity provider, you will need to customize the information returned by Azure AD during authentication and authorization.
+If you choose to utilize Azure AD as an identity provider, you need to customize the information returned by Azure AD during authentication and authorization.
 Your user email must be included in the ID token to establish a successful connection with Graylog.
 Follow the steps below to set up the integration:

-1. Log into your Azure AD account.
+1. Log in to your Azure AD account.

 2. Register an application for Graylog.